 Deep within Sarawak’s 60 million-year-old rainforest lies one of the most extraordinary and elaborate cave systems on earth.

 In a land of abundant natural riches, Gunung Mulu National Park still ranks amongst the greatest of Borneo’s attractions.
-The park is so remote it can only be reached by light aircraft, yet it makes an incredible and worthy addition to any luxury, tailor-made itinerary.
+This remote park can be reached by a short domestic flight and makes an incredible and worthy addition to any luxury, tailor-made itinerary.

 Overlooked by the imposing Mount Mulu, this vast, World Heritage-listed rainforest is famed for its enormous limestone caves and dramatic karst formations.
 The most impressive of these is the bat-filled Deer Cave, one of the largest single cave passages in the world (second only to Vietnam’s Son Doong).
 The entrance alone measures an enormous 146m, big enough to fit St Paul’s Cathedral.
 Be sure to visit at dusk for the chance to witness the incredible exodus of some five million bats as they emerge from the cave in one huge cloud in search of food.